cucumber/docs/content/docs/cucumber/api.md

 properties file and CLI arguments take precedence over all.

-Note that the `cucumber-junit-platform-engine` is provided with properties by the Junit Platform rather then Cucumber.
+Note that the `cucumber-junit-platform-engine` is provided with properties by the Junit Platform rather than Cucumber.
 See [junit-platform-engine Configuration Options](https://github.com/cucumber/cucumber-jvm/tree/main/junit-platform-engine#configuration-options) for more information.